 Colleague Network Groups (CNGs) are a great way to build community and connections throughout Cornell University.
 Membership is open to Cornell employees.
 You can join multiple CNGs.
 Learn more and find signup forms to join.

-Architecture Diversity, Equity, and Inclusion Committee
+Art Diversity, Equity, and Inclusion Committee

-Urban and Regional Planning Diversity, Equity, and Inclusion Committee
+City and Regional Planning Diversity, Equity, and Inclusion Committee

 A list of all faculty resource groups and their contact information can be found on the Cornell University Diversity + Inclusion webpage.